posted September 6, 2017

 Pursuing a public administration degree is a smart choice for business professionals who want their careers to span over multiple organizations or industries.
 However, there are so many career opportunities out there, many students have a hard time deciding exactly what to do after graduation.

 What is public administration?
 Public administration is the understanding and implementation of public or governmental policy.
-In other words, public administration exists to turn public policies into executive action.
-Here are four careers found within public administration:
+In other words, public administration exists to turn policies into service.

-- City Manager: City managers are the administrative force behind a city.
-Their role includes managing the city’s budget, attending city council meetings, supervising city departments and could even include serving as the city’s public relations contact.
+City managers are the administrative force behind a city.
+Their role includes managing the city’s budget, attending city council meetings, supervising city departments and sometimes even serving as the city’s marketing and communications manager.

-Interested in learning more about CSU’s online master’s in public administration degree?
-Visit ColumbiaSouthern.edu/Public-Admin.
+Interested in learning more about CSU’s online Master of Public Administration degree and its concentrations in criminal justice administration or emergency services management?
+Visit ColumbiaSouthern.edu.